Neonidas/hierarchical-sexism-classification/README.md

 This repository contains the code and files used in the thesis paper "Hierarchical Sexism Detection and Classification on Social Media Data"

+### Analysis
+In the Analysis folder, you will find Jupyter notebooks containing a data exploration of the EDOS dataset and qualitative and quantitative analysis of our model.

+### Annotations
+In the Annotations folder, we included our manual annotations of 100 data samples from training and test split each, along with Fleiss Kappa scores and a exploratory analysis for each.

+### SVM
+You can find our SVM implementation in the SVM folder

+### label_preds
+In the label_preds folder, you can find our baseline and hierarchical model predictions, including a reddit and gab split.

+### utils
+Various utility code and helper functions belong in the utils folder.

+### Implementations
+You can find our implementation of a hierarchical model in the ```hierarchical_model.py``` file.
+It only supports up to three hierarchical levels.

 ## Running the code
 In order to run this code, remember to pip install the requirements file:
 ```